lilychughes/FishLifeExonCapture/README.md

 # Step 5b: Filter Exons and Flanking Introns (Optional)

 This is a recent feature.
 Instead of only including the portion of the assembled sequence that matches to the reference reading, it includes the entire contig.
 You should run Step 5 first, since this still requires the output of Exonerate to get the correct orientation of the contig.
-The final output files will end in .filtered_flanks.fa
+If more than one contig assembled with the reading frame, the contigs are compared with CD-HIT, and if they are 98% similar, the longer one will be passed to a file ending in .filtered_flanks.fa.

 ```
 ../FishLifeExonCapture/FlankFlitering.sh